-The AJS is pleased to announce the 2019 Jordan Schnitzer Book Awards, made possible by funding from Jordan Schnitzer and Arlene Schnitzer through the Harold & Arlene Schnitzer Family Fund of the Oregon Jewish Community Foundation.
+The AJS is pleased to announce the 2020 Jordan Schnitzer Book Awards, made possible by generous support from The Harold & Arlene Schnitzer CARE Foundation and The Jordan Schnitzer Family Foundation/Jordan Schnitzer.

 Launched in 2008, these awards have annually recognized and promoted outstanding scholarship in the field of Jewish Studies and honored scholars whose work embodies the best in the field: rigorous research, theoretical sophistication, innovative methodology, and excellent writing.
 The AJS annually awards one winner and one finalist in each of four categories.
 The categories rotate over a two-year cycle, for a total of eight categories.
 Each winner will receive $10,000 and each finalist will receive $2,000.

 Books in any of the following fields are eligible for consideration:

 » Biblical Studies, Rabbinics, and Jewish History and Culture in Antiquity